aditya107/aditya107/README.md

 - 🔭 I’m currently studying **MS Business Analytics @University at Buffalo, School of Management**

-- 🌱 I’m currently learning **Machine learning and its applications through various projects**
+- 🌱 I’m learning **Machine learning and its applications through various projects**

 - 👯 I’m looking to collaborate on **a Deep learning paper and FIFA based data science project opportunity provided by a tech start-up**

-- 🤝 I’m looking for help with **Web scraping for one of my initiatives at a Bangalore based start-up**
+- 🤝 I’m looking for help with **Web scraping for one of my initiatives at a start-up**

 - 👨‍💻 Most of my projects are available at [https://github.com/aditya107](https://github.com/aditya107)